 Through the power of collective bargaining, the debtor's union renegotiates debt payments made by debtors to moneylenders and moneylending institutions - in this case, a Biblically mandated cancellation of all debt.
 This has profound implications.

 The forgiveness of debt carries with it far-reaching repercussions for the world.
 Even without hint of a union strike, the mere prospect of a debtor's union will compel banks to radically tighten credit due to the increased fear of making bad loans.
-And with virtually all car payments, mortgage payments, credit card payments, and college tuition payments in the hands of debtors organizing, willing to strike, and enthusiastically refusing to take it anymore, practically all loans in America will be recognized for what they are: bad loans.
-Loans that will never be paid back.
+And with virtually all car payments, mortgage payments, credit card payments, and college tuition payments in the hands of debtors organizing, willing to strike, and enthusiastically refusing to take it anymore, practically all loans in America will be recognized for what they are: odious debt.
+Debt that will never be paid back.
 Banks will find themselves without a revenue stream, and the only way to dump their debt will be to... join the union.
-Of course, then they would stop being banks... hyperinflation will annihiliate almost all global currencies, especially fiat currencies such as the U.S. dollar. the global export market will shriek to a halt as freshly moneyless countries deal with the realization that capitalism is competitive and unloving while human beings are cooperative and loving.
+Of course, then they would stop being banks... hyperinflation will annihiliate almost all global currencies, especially fiat currencies such as the U.S. dollar. the global export market will shriek to a halt as freshly moneyless countries deal with the realization that capitalism is ruthless and unloving while human beings are cooperative and loving.
 Capitalism and poverty go hand in hand, and we cannot get rid of one without getting rid of both.
 As Buckminster Fuller said, its all of us or none of us.
 Debt forgiveness is a basic prerequisite for the eradication of poverty, and this spells the end of the era of global competition, guiding us into an era of global cooperation...